Normal Wear and Tear (New York) — What Landlords Cannot Charge You For

 If you don’t push back, those deductions often stick.

 If the deduction is disputed, the landlord has the burden to prove the amount kept was reasonable.
-That is why photos, condition notes, and inspection/cure records matter.
+That is why photos, condition notes, inspection/cure records, and move-out messages matter.

 How to Protect Yourself